woojoo666/arcana-notes/notes9.md

 * we can look through the history of `input` and see that the previous value of `input` was `10`, which explains the current value of `output`

-* I think this is pretty much all we need to
+* I think this is pretty much all we need to prove determinacy in our language

 ### Timeless - Rewriting History and Synchronization